learn-co-curriculum/phase-3-countdown-to-midnight/README.md

 1. Fork and clone this lab.
 2. Open it in your text editor and run the test suite.
 You'll be coding your solution in `countdown.rb`
 1. Write a method that returns "HAPPY NEW YEAR!" that takes in an argument of an integer and uses a while loop to countdown from that integer to 0.
 	* A method will return the very last line of code that it executes.
 You'll want to be able to pass any infinitely large number to your method as an argument and have it count down.
 Remember to use interpolation in creating your return value.
-You'll also want your loop to print out the "#{number} SECONDS!"
+You'll also want your loop to print out the "#{number} SECOND(S)!".

 2. Our Ruby program executes so quickly that it doesn't actually count down at the speed of 1 second per number.
 See if you can make the loop pause for one second each trip around. (hint: http://stackoverflow.com/questions/1329967/tell-ruby-program-to-wait-some-amount-of-time).
 You will want to do this in a new method.
 Take a look at `countdown_spec.rb` line 18 to see what your method should be called.